 Your website takes a lot of time to load.

 You have a single-page website.

-How Google Analytics calculate Bounce Rate?
+How Google Analytics calculates Bounce Rate?

-Reducing bounce rate involves the collective effort of people managing the site, its marketing and analytics.
+Reducing bounce rate involves the collective effort of people managing the site, its marketing, and analytics.
 Bounce rate at end of day is a quick shot indicator of traffic that comes to the site and the experience they have on the first page of your site.